richmondrroldan/sprint3project/README.md

 # Other requirements
-GCS Keys to be able to upload on bucket
+GCS Keys to be able to upload on bucket<br/>
 .env file AIRFLOW_UID = 501 (For default credentials)
 ```